-- Stay active after your surgery, but avoid strenuous physical activity for the first six weeks.
+- Stay active after the surgery, but avoid strenuous physical activity for the first six weeks.

 - Wait six weeks to resume sexual activity.

-- Follow your doctor's recommendations about returning to your other normal activities.
+- Follow your care team's suggestions about returning to your usual activities.

 Life after a hysterectomy

-A hysterectomy permanently changes some aspects of your life.
+A hysterectomy changes some aspects of life.
 For instance:

-- Most of the time, you'll get relief from the symptoms that made your surgery necessary.
+- You may feel relief from the symptoms that made the surgery necessary.

 - You won't be able to become pregnant.

-- If you're premenopausal, having your ovaries removed along with a hysterectomy starts menopause.
+- If you're premenopausal, having the ovaries removed along with the uterus starts menopause.

-- If you have a partial hysterectomy, your cervix remains in place, so you're still at risk of cervical cancer.
-You need regular Pap tests to screen for cervical cancer.
+- With a partial hysterectomy, the cervix remains in place.
+There's still a risk of cervical cancer.
+Regular Pap tests will often still be needed to screen for cervical cancer.

-Other parts of your life will likely return to normal or perhaps improve once you've recovered from your hysterectomy.
+Other parts of your life likely will return to how they were before surgery or get better.
 For example:

-- If you had a good sex life before a hysterectomy, chances are you'll maintain it afterward.
-Some women even experience more sexual pleasure after a hysterectomy.
-This may be due to relief from the chronic pain or heavy bleeding that was caused by a uterine problem.
+- If you had a good sex life before a hysterectomy, chances are you'll continue to have a good sex life after surgery.
+You may even have more sexual pleasure after a hysterectomy.
+This may be due to relief from chronic pain or heavy bleeding that came from a uterine problem.

-- The relief of symptoms may greatly enhance your quality of life.
-You may have an improved sense of well-being and a chance to get on with your life.
+- Relief of symptoms may improve your quality of life.
+You may feel an overall sense of well-being.

-On the other hand, you may feel a sense of loss after hysterectomy.
-Premenopausal women who must have a hysterectomy to treat gynecologic cancer may experience grief and possibly depression over the loss of fertility.
-If sadness or negative feelings begin to interfere with your enjoyment of everyday life, talk with your doctor.
+But you may have a sense of loss after a hysterectomy.
+Premenopausal women who need to have a hysterectomy to treat gynecologic cancer may grieve the loss of fertility.
+If sadness or negative feelings interfere with your enjoyment of everyday life, talk with a health care provider.